-Teaching and Learning Principles
+Teaching and learning principles

-At Spalding Grammar School strive to deliver outstanding teaching and learning opportunities for students.
+We strive to deliver outstanding teaching and learning opportunities for students.
 To achieve this, we expect teaching practice to align with both our whole school vision and the DFE’s Teacher’s Standards to “make the education of their pupils their first concern; and be accountable for achieving the highest possible standards in work and conduct.”

 With these aims in mind, named areas of the teaching and learning vision are outlined below, and it is the expectation of all teaching staff to follow these within the context of their subject.
 By using these across the school we are able to help students build positive routines to become disciplined as learners and will be supporting both students and colleagues by promoting consistency between classrooms.

 - Schemes of work (SoW) are inspiring, rigorous and challenging, and develop knowledge, skills and understanding – the framework around which quality teaching and learning can be built